Understanding Prompt Management in GitHub Repositories: A Call for Best Practices: Dataset Composition

 To provide a descriptive overview of the collected data, we follow the clustering approach and hyperparameters used by Zheng~et~al.~\cite{zheng2023lmsys} for topic modeling.
 First, we remove prompts that are either too short~(fewer than 32 characters) or excessively long~(greater than 1,536 characters).
 This filtering step removes approximately 2,530 prompts, leaving us with a final set of 22,270 prompts suitable for topic analysis.
 Next, we compute sentence embeddings for these prompts using the \enquote{all-mpnet-base-v2} model from SentenceTransformers~\cite{reimers2019sentencebert} and apply K-Means clustering with $k=20$ to group these embeddings into distinct thematic clusters, leveraging BERTopic~\cite{grootendorst2022bertopic}.
 We then select the 20 most representative prompts for each cluster by computing the cosine similarity between each prompt embedding and the corresponding cluster embedding, identifying prompts that best capture the central theme of each topic.
 Finally, we use GPT-4 to summarize the central topics covered by these representative prompts.

-The distribution of the resulting topics is shown in \figref{fig:topics}.
+The distribution of the resulting topics is shown in \figref{fig:format_and_num_prompts} (a).
 Our analysis reveals that open-source prompts in GitHub prompt stores primarily concern marketing-related tasks, especially topics such as \topicfmt{Marketing Campaign Strategies}, \topicfmt{Market Research \& Analysis}, and \topicfmt{Email Marketing Craft}.
 An example prompt is ``Enhance the appeal of the \{ad copy\} by rewriting it to make it more persuasive.''
 Other prominent prompt topics focus on content generation, such as \topicfmt{Content Summarization Instructions} and \topicfmt{SEO Content Writing}.

 In addition, prompts related to \topicfmt{Code Debugging and Translation} emerge as the third-largest topic, accounting for around 7\% of all analyzed prompts.
-Although coding tasks are less prevalent among prompt repositories than traditional code repositories, the topic of \topicfmt{Code Debugging and Translation} is notably widespread in 52.2\%~(48 out of 92) of all analyzed repositories.
+While coding tasks are less prevalent among prompt repositories than traditional code repositories, the topic of \topicfmt{Code Debugging and Translation} is notably widespread in 52.2\%~(48 out of 92) of all analyzed repositories.
 Similarly, prompts related to \topicfmt{Web Design \& Development Guidance} represent roughly 6\% of the dataset.
 These observations indicate a notable interest in leveraging promptware to support software engineering tasks.